apache/cordova-plugin-inappbrowser/README.md

     - __zoom__: set to `yes` to show Android browser's zoom controls, set to `no` to hide them.
 Default value is `yes`.
     - __hardwareback__: set to `yes` to use the hardware back button to navigate backwards through the `InAppBrowser`'s history.
 If there is no previous page, the `InAppBrowser` will close.
 The default value is `yes`, so you must set it to `no` if you want the back button to simply close the InAppBrowser.
     - __mediaPlaybackRequiresUserAction__: Set to `yes` to prevent HTML5 audio or video from autoplaying (defaults to `no`).
+    - __ securewindow__: Set to `yes` to prevent Screenshots of the IAB window and make sure the IAB window is not visible in the previous apps view

     iOS only: